mpostol/OPC-UA-OOI/Networking/DataRepository/AzureGateway/README.md

 The obtained results prove that the **embedded gateway** archetype implementation is possible based on the existing standalone framework supporting reactive interoperability atop of the M2M communication compliant with the [OPC UA PubSub standard][OPC.UA.PubSub].
 It is worth stressing that **there is no dependency on the Client/Server session-oriented relationship**.
 In contrast to the architecture described in the OPC UA Part 1 specification, the publisher/consumer roles are not tightly coupled with the **Address Space** of the OPC UA Server embedded component.
 In the proposed approach, the cloud interoperability is supported by a dedicated part employing out-of-band communication only without dependency on the OPC UA functionality.
 In contrast to the middleware concept, the gateway functionality is implemented as a part - **composable to the whole without programming skills**.
 It makes it possible to modify its functionality later after releasing the library or even deploying the application program in the production environment because the part is composed at the runtime.

-Concluding, the paper describes a proof of the concept that it is possible to integrate selected cloud services (e.g. **Azure**) with the **Cyber-physical network** interconnected as one whole atop of the OPC UA PubSub applying the proposed architecture and deployment scenario.
-It is in contrast to interconnecting cloud services with an **Address Space** exposed by a selected OPC UA server limiting the PubSub role to data exporter transferring the data out of the OPC UA ecosystem.
+Concluding, the paper describes a proof of concept that it is possible to integrate selected cloud services (e.g. **Azure**) with the **Cyber-physical network** atop of the OPC UA PubSub applying the proposed architecture and deployment scenario.
+In contrast to limiting the PubSub role to export the data from the **Address Space** exposed by a selected OPC UA server out of the OPC UA ecosystem, applying the proposed solution enables interoperability of the cloud services and
+the **Cyber-physical network** as one whole.

 ## Acknowledgment